 Landscaping and Walkways

 Hotels have landscaping and walkways.
-A guest may have a personal injury case against a hotel if he or she slip or trips on:
+A guest may have a case against a hotel if a walkway or bridge collapses.

 A hotel guest may have a case if a falling object causes his or her injury.